Fred Gallagher (cartoonist)

 Frederick M. Gallagher III (born November 15, 1968) is an American illustrator and web cartoonist.
 He is best known as the artist, co-creator, and now full owner of Megatokyo.
 He also goes by the name of Piro, the main character of Megatokyo, who he has stated is an idealized version of himself when he was in college.
 He took this name from that of the cat in the visual novel Kanon.

-Gallagher lives with his wife and their son in Ann Arbor, Michigan.
+Gallagher lives with his wife and their son in Saline, Michigan.

 Projects

 The Fine Red Cat

 The Fine Red Cat (1993) is a children's book by Jennifer Ann Gallagher, Fred Gallagher's sister.
 It is notable as the first published work Gallagher illustrated.

 Megatokyo

 The webcomic Megatokyo started its run on August 14, 2000 in collaboration with Rodney Caston, who owned the domain and wrote many of the scripts for the first year and a half, while Gallagher was responsible for the artwork.
 Due to creative differences, Caston agreed to sell his share in the venture to Gallagher in May 2002.

-Megatokyo's success has allowed Gallagher to pursue it as a full-time occupation since October 2002, after being laid off from his job as an architect.
+Megatokyo's success has allowed Gallagher to pursue it as a full-time occupation starting in October 2002, after being laid off from his job as an architect.
+He took a part-time job in 2018-present, as life events had prevented regular updates and revenue dropped off accordingly.
 Megatokyo in its entirety is available free of charge at the Megatokyo website, with strips being paired with comments from Gallagher.
-Gallagher's income from the strip comes from advertising, sales of Megatokyo books and merchandise sold through the Megagear store website which he owns.
+Gallagher's income from the strip comes from advertising, sales of Megatokyo books and merchandise, Patreon, and Twitch.

 Since Gallagher attained full control over the strip, it has become more reflective of his vision, with an increasingly complex cast of characters, and a far slower pace than the original strips.
 The influence of Japanese manga and computer dating sims can be seen in both the character design, plotline and storytelling.
 While this has earned praise from some critics, it has also alienated some fans of the earlier strips, which were more comical, relying more on humor, slapstick, gags, and simpler storylines.